dwn/continua/README.md

 gsutil cors set cors.json gs://<bucket-name>
 ```

+In the console Storage Permissions, add `allUsers` with role `Storage Object Creator`

+In Storage Lifecycle Rules, create a rule `Delete object` when `Age` is 1 day

 ## Set up Cloud Run

 Now we will create the background service that converts SVG font files into OTF files